Bmithbs/my-hugo-academic/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
   - block: markdown
+    id: research
+    content:
+      title: 🎯 **Research**
+      text: |-
+        ## **Collaborative Perception (CP) for Autonomous Driving**
+        - **CP System Design**: CP can overcome the limitations of single-agent perception systems, such as occlusion and sensing range, by leveraging the information from multiple vehicles.
+        - **Security Issues in CP**: As CP needs to leverage the information from other vehicles, it expands the system's attack surface.
+Therefore, designing defense method is curial for secure CP.

+        ## **Large Language Models (LLMs)**
+        - **Multi-Agent LLM Systems for Autonomous Driving**: Similar as CP, not only multi-agent perception but also multi-agent collaborative decision-making is important for next-generation autonomous driving.
+Here, LLM is leveraged as a powerful tool to build the multi-agent collaborative decision-making systems.
+        - **LLM Task Adaptation**: Adapting pre-trained LLMs to specific tasks, such as collaborative decision-making, better and more efficiently.
+  - block: markdown
     id: news
     content:
       title: 🔥 **Latest News**